sotekllc/ai-dreams/issue_backlog.md

 - Tab Navigation
     User can navigte between version 1 primary screens using bottom tabs, Predictions and Settings.
+- Backend Services Setup w/ DotEnv for Loading Secrets as Env Vars Env Vars will become remotely loaded secrets later on after developing the frontend prototype, except for JSON files (if we use Firebase) which will be loaded remotely or manually but not included with the source code.
+    Select a backend choice: AWS, Firebase or Supabase; document the choice in an ADR.
+    Setup Replicate and the initial prototype models, and store model information for the Generate page in the backend storage.
+    Create the cloud function for loading the possible models for generation that reads from backend storage (don't directly access backend storage, use cloud functions!).
+    Establish models/values for model information and load this data into the application.

+    Users can view at least (4) models on the Generate page at the top of the screen and can select which model to run generations with.
+    Users can click "generate prompt" and load a randomly generated prompt into the prompt form field using a text-to-text LLM generation.
 - Predictions (Generations) Screen
     User can select which (Stable Diffusion) model type to use for generations at the top of the Predictions Screen.
         Some models are restricted to subscribed users.